Back to work after Covid!

-If you have to reduce your usual office space to half its capacity in order to comply with distance regulations, the use of conference rooms, focus rooms, meeting rooms and relaxation areas can offer a solution.
-They can be used as additional seating and increase the number of staff in the office, while maintaining the physical distance.
-When employees return to the office, these spaces are used again to work together in a safe manner.
+If you have to reduce your usual office space to half its capacity to comply with distance regulations, the use of conference rooms, focus rooms, meeting rooms and relaxation areas can offer a solution.
+They can be used as additional seating and increase the number of staff in the office while maintaining a physical distance.
+When employees return to the office, these spaces are used again to work together safely.
 By clearly indicating which seats respect physical distance and removing excess seats, users can better adhere to the guidelines.

 5. Reconsider the use of free seating.

-Choosing your own workplace usually works on the basis of who gets to the office first.
+Choosing your workplace usually works based on who gets to the office first.
 The immediate concern with these types of workplaces is cleanliness and cross-contamination from multiple people sharing desks.
 These spaces may need to be used differently until the COVID-19 threat passes.
-To limit the spread of germs, you can assign desks to certain people for a certain period of time.
-If the desks are occupied alternately on different days or weeks, it is of utmost importance that the plan is clearly communicated to the cleaning services so that the staff can be confident that the desks have been disinfected.
+To limit the spread of germs, you can assign desks to certain people for a certain period.
+If the desks are occupied alternately on different days or weeks, it is of utmost importance that the plan is communicated to the cleaning services so that the staff can be confident that the desks have been disinfected.

 6. Keep track of who sits where

 Knowing who sits at which desk and the likely circulation routes of those individuals throughout the day can support a targeted cleaning response if a worker shows symptoms, and also indicate other workers assigned to the same area.
 It is therefore important to have a clear overview of this in the event of possible contamination.

 This approach allows more people to use the workplace per shift.
 With clearly allocated desks, physical distance can be maintained for those working the same shift, while over time the office becomes accessible to a larger number of employees.
 It also allows your facility department to plan its cleaning schedule.
 Shifts can take place on a daily or weekly basis, depending on the needs and goals of each organisation.